Updated July 1, 2022

 Here’s your guide to engaging loved ones in conversations about democracy and encouraging them to take action.

-While America feels more divided than ever, there are a few things the left and the right actually agree on.
+While it does feel like America is more divided than ever, there are key things the left and the right actually agree on.
 Politicians should not be able to rig our political system in their favor, we the people should control our government, and billionaires shouldn’t be able to buy our elections.

 Stopping corruption is something almost everyone already supports (except maybe billionaires).
 This point of commonality is a great starting place for conversations with your loved ones.